seenons/seenons-be-assignment/README.md

 ### Customer

-    Definition:
+> **Definition**:
-      A Customer is an entry in our domain model that represents a person or business entity that has waste to be collected at a given address.
+> A Customer is an entry in our domain model that represents a person or business entity that has waste to be collected at a given address.
-    Role:
+> **Role**:
-      Customers are the ones that request the collection of waste streams.
+> Customers are the ones that request the collection of waste streams.
-    Attributes:
+> **Attributes**:
-      id: A unique identifier for the Customer.
+> id: A unique identifier for the Customer.
-      name: The name of the Customer.
+> name: The name of the Customer.
-      address: The address of the Customer.
+> address: The address of the Customer.
-      postal_code: The postal code referred to the address.
+> postal_code: The postal code referred to the address.

 | id  |     name      |        address         | postal_code |
 | :-: | :-----------: | :--------------------: | :---------: |